-[‡] For this device, the PLL is bypassed immediately after the device comes out of reset.
+[‡] For the C6712C/12D device, the PLL is bypassed immediately after the device comes out of reset.
 The PLL Controller can be programmed to change the PLL mode in software.
 For more detailed information on the PLL Controller, see the TMS320C6000 DSP Software-Programmable Phase-Lock Loop (PLL) Controller Reference Guide (literature number SPRU233).